raulniconico/Nuwa0.0.1/README.md

 These two methods are exactly the same except the latter automatically set the layer type as linear.

 ActivationFunc is a class which contains several static activation function methods: sigmoid, ReLU, LeakyReLU, tanh or none. it takes features from the last layer.
 You also have two methods to use activation functions.
 One is define inside **Layer** class.
 Or, **NN** provide activation function as **Layer**.

+Aim of this architecture design is that, this allows the freedom to organize the architecture of the neural network, allowing to try different batch normalization positions to achieve a better fit.

 All variables are as follows: type, input_dim, output_dim, activation, BN = False.
 The last variable BN accepts a Boolean argument, if True, batch normalization will be performed and two complete examples are provided in **Nuwa.ipynb**.